-- We at Penrose are now providing limousines again with the provision that all passengers in the limousine must be from the same household.
-Please note, drivers will be wearing masks and limousine passengers are very strongly requested to also wear masks during the ride.
+- We at Penrose have been providing limousines again for some time now.
+Please note, drivers will be wearing masks and limousine passengers also have to wear masks during the journey.

 - When doing funeral arrangements current social distancing requirements constrain the number of individuals visiting the office to no more than 3 at a time.
-Mask wearing is not mandated but is strongly recommended for an arrangement due to prolonged close proximity.
-Staff doing an arrangement are mandated to wear a mask whenever members of the public are in the building.
+Mask wearing is now mandatory for both staff and clients during an arrangement due to prolonged close proximity.

 - If you are vulnerable or on lockdown we are still very happy to do telephone and/or video arrangements.
 We are set up to do this quickly and efficiently and all paperwork can be sent to you and electronically signed immediately after the virtual meeting.